Police: 1 killed, 5 wounded in Baltimore shooting | Law-Order

 Police: 1 killed, 5 wounded in Baltimore shooting

-One person was killed and five others were wounded in a shooting in Baltimore, the citys police commissioner said.Commissioner Michael Harrison said that the shooting on Wednesday erupted in a western district in that city and that the five wounded ranged from serious to critical condition.
-Officers responded to reports of gunshots after 2 pm Wednesday and found two people shot, Harrison said.
+One person was killed and five others were wounded when gunmen walked up a street and opened fire on a Baltimore block from an intersection, the citys police commissioner said.Commissioner Michael Harrison said the shooting on Wednesday erupted in a west Baltimore neighbourhood and the conditions of the five wounded ranged from serious to critical.

 - Country: